 What We Do

-Adult Support Groups – Adults support groups meet regularly in Seattle and on the Eastside.
+Support Groups - Our support groups meet regularly in Seattle and on the Eastside.
 Groups focus on individuals living with cancer, caregiving for a loved one with cancer, and experiencing bereavement due to the loss of a loved one to cancer.
+Our groups are a place for validation, emotional processing and connection.

 Camp Sparkle - Camp Sparkle is a free week-long summer day camp offered to children ages 6-12 who have been impacted by cancer.
 Camp Sparkle is offered in Seattle, Tacoma, Everett and Bellevue.

-Cancer Happens® Teen Education – Cancer Happens® is a cancer education and risk reduction program offered, free of charge, to middle and high school classrooms nationwide.
-The goal of Cancer Happens® is to raise awareness about cancer risk reduction with the outcome of empowering teens to live healthy lifestyles that could potentially reduce their future cancer risk.
+Cancer Happens® Teen Education - Cancer Happens® is a cancer education and risk reduction program offered, free of charge, to middle and high school classrooms nationwide.
+The goal of Cancer Happens® is to raise awareness about cancer risk reduction and empower teens to live healthy lifestyles that can reduce their risk for cancer.

-Cancer Unwrapped® Teen Writing Contest – Cancer Unwrapped® invites teens to submit essays about their experiences with cancer for the opportunity to win cash prizes.
-Essays can be about the student’s own diagnosis or that of a loved one.
+Cancer Unwrapped® Teen Writing Contest - Cancer Unwrapped® invites teens to submit essays about their experiences with cancer.
+Essays can be about the student's own diagnosis or that of a loved one.
+Contest winner receive a cash prize and the opportunity to read their essay at our annual reception.

 Lectures and Seminars - Cancer Pathways offers cancer-related educational lectures, at no cost to participants, around the Puget Sound.
 Our goal is to provide information that empowers people to make informed decisions that directly affect the quality of their lives.